 Thursday – Thai Larb Gai, Green Papaya Salad and Soy Ginger Chicken

-And because Cambodian food always leads me to Thai food – and I’m not just talking about my Cambodian culinary history research – I’m thinking we’ll make this tasty Thai larb gai and zingy green papaya salad on Thursday with plenty of jasmine rice or you could opt for the northeastern style and sticky rice.
+Because Cambodian food always leads me to Thai food – and I’m not just talking about my Cambodian culinary history research – I’m thinking we’ll make this tasty Thai larb gai and zingy green papaya salad on Thursday with plenty of steamed jasmine rice or you could opt for the northeastern style and sticky rice.

 Make sure the rice is ready and staying warm in the rice cooker or steamer before you even start cooking the larb gai.
 Another dish that pairs well with larb is this crispy puffy Thai omelette, kai jiew, which we love to douse in homemade Thai Sriracha sauce.

-I’m also tempted to ask Terence to make this fantastic soy ginger chicken recipe.
-It will make you sticky, flavourful and succulent chicken thighs that are fantastic with steamed rice, Chinese greens or a salad, such as an Asian slaw.
+I’m also going to make Terence’s fantastic soy ginger chicken recipe, below.
+It will make you sticky, flavourful and succulent chicken thighs that are fantastic with steamed rice, Chinese greens or the Asian slaw that Terence loves to serve it with.

 Soy Ginger Chicken Recipe for Sticky, Flavourful and Succulent Chicken Thighs